Skip to main content

 A parallel system exists in men, where the gut microbiome directly interacts with androgen pathways.
 Research reveals a strong positive correlation between microbial diversity and healthy testosterone levels.
 The gut microbiota can influence the hypothalamic-pituitary-gonadal (HPG) axis, the central command system for testosterone production.

 Furthermore, specific bacteria are involved in androgen metabolism within the gut itself.
-For men on (TRT), a healthy gut is a critical ally.
+For men on testosterone replacement therapy (TRT), a healthy gut is a critical ally.
 A well-functioning microbiome supports the body’s overall metabolic health, reduces systemic inflammation, and ensures that the hormonal signals from TRT are received in an optimized internal environment.
 An imbalanced gut can create inflammatory conditions that may blunt the full benefits of hormonal optimization protocols.

 Academic